shu-nya/Image-Classification-of-White-Blood-Cells/README.md

 3. Concerning SMOTE: SMOTE uses the KNN algorithm to increase the number of samples in the minority classes.
 The class blasts in the training dataset have only 3 images.
 This means that each image has only 2 neighbours in the original train dataset.
 Hence, applying SMOTE to the original training dataset may create many similar images in the under-represented classes.

 4. Hence, image augmentation has been done before applying SMOTE.
 Augmentation creates many variations in the under-represented classes and after that, SMOTE over-samples the variations.

+5. A CNN model built from scratch and a Resnet152 model were also trained.
+But their predictions were not satisfactory.
+More work has to be done to improve their predictions.

+## 📖 Future work

+1. Fine-tuning the VGG16 model.

+2. Dealing with overfitting.

+3. Selecting the appropriate number of layers to unfreeze by careful experimentation.